Bio

 Artist Background

-Born in Israel, Atlanta cellist Roy Harran began playing cello at the age of seven with Dr. David Sella and later with Prof. Uzi Wiesel.
-Roy is the son of the late Prof. Don Harrán, world-renowned musicologist, and Aya, a retired music therapist, who encouraged Roy to study and become a cellist.
-After three years of military service as Outstanding Musician, playing cello in the Israel Defense Forces String Quartet, Roy studied at the Rubin Academy of Music at Tel-Aviv University (B.Mus. magna cum laude).
-He received his M.Mus. at the Eastman School of Music where he studied with Paul Katz and Steven Doane.
+Born in Israel, Atlanta-based cellist Roy (Roee) Harran began playing cello at age seven with Dr. David Sella and later with Prof. Uzi Wiesel.
+Roy is the son of the late Prof. Don Harrán, world-renowned musicologist, and Aya, a retired music therapist, whose encouragement and guidance helped shape his musical path.